Supply Chain Management

 Efforts in accordance with OECD Due Diligence Guidance

 The Kyocera Group's investigations for responsible mineral procurement follow a system and procedures that comply with the five-step framework set forth in the OECD Due Diligence Guidance.
 Specifically, Kyocera conducts investigative practices based on the MAP*1 promoted by the RMI*2 and evaluates all risks, including human rights violations, as stipulated in Annex II of the guidance.
 In addition, to preparing for a wide variety of human rights violation risks and other broad-reaching ESG risks, we are working to collect information on human rights regulations in each country as well as requests from customers and NGOs.
 We are strengthening our monitoring of sustainability initiatives as well as laws, for example by responding to investigations on minerals with high human rights violation risks such as cobalt.
+The OECD Due Diligence Guidance for Minerals requires the five-step framework for supply chains, and the Kyocera Group has complied with all five steps.

 Actions for Business Partners and Survey Results